 Glade Spring is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Glade Spring in 2010 was $20,910, which is lower middle income relative to Virginia and the nation.
-This equates to an annual income of $83,640 for a family of four.
+The per capita income in Glade Spring in 2018 was $22,388, which is low income relative to Virginia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $89,552 for a family of four.
 However, Glade Spring contains both very wealthy and poor people as well.

 The most common language spoken in Glade Spring is English.
-Other important languages spoken here include Spanish and Pacific Island languages.
+Other important languages spoken here include Pacific Island languages and Polish.